he1ox/he1ox/README.md

 # Hi  👋

 My name is Jorge López.
-I'm a systems engineer student.
+I'm a Systems Engineering student.
 Currently learning software development.
 I enjoy everything about computers, artificial intelligence and the things achieved by the power of computing.

 ## Technologies ⚡